oracle/terraform-provider-oci/website/docs/r/golden_gate_deployment.html.markdown

 * `is_byol_cpu_core_count_limit_enabled` - (Optional) (Updatable) Flag to allow to configure the 'Bring Your Own License' (BYOL) license type CPU limit.
 If enabled, the exact number of CPUs must be provided via byolCpuCoreCountLimit.
 * `is_public` - (Optional) (Updatable) True if this object is publicly available.
 * `license_model` - (Optional) (Updatable) The Oracle license model that applies to a Deployment.
-* `load_balancer_subnet_id` - (Optional) (Updatable) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of a public subnet in the customer tenancy.
-Can be provided only for public deployments.
-If provided, the loadbalancer will be created in this subnet instead of the service tenancy.
-For backward compatibility, this is an optional property.
-It will become mandatory for public deployments after October 1, 2024.
+* `load_balancer_subnet_id` - (Optional) (Updatable) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of a public subnet in the customer tenancy used to host the public load balancer of the deployment.

+	Rules:
+	* Create: Mandatory when isPublic is true.
+Must be a public, regional subnet in the same VCN as subnetId.
+	* Update:
+	* For public deployments, this property must be present and is immutable once set (cannot be changed to a different subnet).
+	* Legacy exception: a public deployment created without this property may continue to be updated without providing it; once set, it becomes immutable.

+	Validation:
+	* Must reference a public subnet.
+	* Must be a regional subnet.
+	* Must be in the same VCN as subnetId.
 * `locks` - (Optional) Locks associated with this resource.
 	* `message` - (Optional) A message added by the creator of the lock.
 This is typically used to give an indication of why the resource is locked.
 	* `type` - (Required) Type of the lock.